-Wesley Chapel is a decidedly white-collar town, with fully 88.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wesley Chapel is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wesley Chapel who work in sales jobs (15.40%), management occupations (12.53%), and office and administrative support (12.31%).
+Wesley Chapel is a decidedly white-collar town, with fully 88.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Wesley Chapel is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Wesley Chapel who work in management occupations (13.66%), sales jobs (13.21%), and office and administrative support (11.00%).

 Also of interest is that Wesley Chapel has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.99% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Wesley Chapel is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Wesley Chapel is a great place for families with children to consider.
+First of all, many other families with children live here, making Wesley Chapel a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Wesley Chapel has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wesley Chapel’s overall crime rate is lower than average for the country.

 The most common language spoken in Wesley Chapel is English.
 Other important languages spoken here include Spanish and Chinese.